• ©TFCITD

 In times gone by, the daily trip to the wine cellar was part and parcel of any winegrower’s routine.
 A distinctive culture grew up around the cellars and pressing houses which was shaped by the camaraderie of sitting down with friends to enjoy a good meal and fine wine – as well as singing and celebrations.
 The tradition of socialising in cellar lanes is still going strong to this day.
 Numerous cellar lane and wine festivals provide the perfect opportunity to get together and savour regional delicacies and premium wines from the Weinviertel.

-If you would like to find out more about the rich history of the region’s cellar lanes, and take a glimpse behind the scenes in the labyrinthine vaults beneath the pressing houses, we recommend a cellar lane tour.
-Accredited cellar lane tour guides will share some of the secrets behind these fascinating spaces.
+Expert cellar line guides share everything they know about the wine cellars, pressing houses and cellar lanes of the Weinviertel.
+Discover these chimney-free villages – the Weinviertel’s landmark attractions – from a different angle.
+For anyone who would like to find out more about the rich history of the region’s cellar lanes, and visitors eager to take a glimpse behind the scenes in the labyrinthine vaults beneath the pressing houses, there is no better opportunity than taking a cellar lane tour.
+Highly knowledgeable accredited cellar lane guides will share everything you want to know about these picturesque attractions in the Weinviertel.